uyar/piculet/README.rst

 Piculet
 =======

-Piculet is a module for extracting data from HTML, XML, and JSON documents.
+Piculet is a module for extracting data from HTML/XML and JSON documents.
-For HTML and XML documents, the queries are written as XPath expressions;
-for JSON documents, the queries are written as JMESPath expressions.
+The queries are written in XPath for HTML/XML, and in JMESPath for JSON.

 The documentation is available on: https://piculet.readthedocs.io/